MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/delete-data-bulk.md

 - Stale data
 - Data that's no longer relevant to the business
 - Unneeded test or sample data
-- Data that waas incorrectly imported from other systems
+- Data that was incorrectly imported from other systems

 And you can perform the following operations: